GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 apply only to child elements.

-The big increase in the [scores](https://wpt.fyi/compat2021?feature=css-transforms) for CSS transforms for all browsers is mainly due to improvements to the test suite, where some incorrect tests have been fixed or removed.
-This makes it easier to understand the remaining interoperability problems, and avoids regressions in the future.
+The big increase in the [scores](https://wpt.fyi/compat2021?feature=css-transforms) for CSS transforms for all browsers is mainly due to improvements to the test suite, where incorrect tests have been fixed or removed.
+This makes it easier to understand the remaining interoperability problems and avoid regressions in the future.

 ## Conclusion